Keith-Cancel/VST-2/info/reversing.md

 ![VST 2 Functions](./images/funcs.png)

 ## Function Signatures
 So looking at the assembly of 64 bit vs. 32 bit dlls the return values differ.
 On windows a plain int is 32 bits.
 So it's not returning an int on 64 bit.
 It's either a large number or a pointer.
 I am going to probably guess returning a pointer, as it would make no sense to change the width between 32bit and 64bit.
 The 64 bit dlls so far I have looked at only take a single pointer as an argument, but 32 bit dlls are not remaining constant.
-At least when looking at decompiled code from snowman.
+At least when looking at de-compiled code from snowman.
 Different argument numbers would not make sense for a dll entry point.
 So I need to look more closely at the assembly, and the call stack.

 ![VST 2 Main](./images/funcs2.png)